Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 This is a feature American Express Membership Rewards users have grown to love over the years, and Chase’s Sapphire Preferred® Card® is the first major alternative to American Express for airline and hotel point transfers.

-We rank it our favorite credit card for airline miles because of its ability to transfer points into our favorite U.S. program — United MileagePlus® in addition to Southwest Airlines, British Airways , Virgin Atlantic, and Korean Airlines.
+We rank it our favorite credit card for airline miles because of its ability to transfer points into one of our favorite U.S. programs – United MileagePlus® in addition to Southwest Airlines, British Airways , Virgin Atlantic, and Korean Airlines.

 For business credit card users, the Ink Business Preferred℠ Credit Card from Chase has the same point transfer features as the Chase Sapphire Preferred® Card, and you can combine points from both cards as well as those of any other cards that earns Ultimate Rewards® points like the Chase Freedom® Card.